The Anti-Social Behaviour Case Review (previously known as the Community Trigger)

 - By telephone on 01507 601111, please ask for member of the Community Safety Team

 - In writing to the district council: East Lindsey District Council, Community Safety Team, The Hub & Willow House, Mareham Road, Horncastle, Lincolnshire, LN9 6PH

-It is recommended that you read the section on 'How will we use your information?' prior to submitting a Community Trigger application.
+It is recommended that you read the section on 'How will we use your information?' prior to submitting an ASB Case Review application.

 What can I expect?